Do you want the veteran designation on your California driver’s license? What about a disabled veteran license plate for your car or truck?

-- Completed and signed Disabled Veteran Certification on the Miscellaneous Certifications form (REG 256A).
+- Completed and signed Disabled Veteran Certification.
+Visit Veterans and Active Duty Military – California DMV to find information and links to the forms you’ll need to submit, including REG 256A.
 You can download and print this at home, or obtain copies at your local CVSO.
 You must complete Section A (Disabled Veteran Certification), and then sign the form in Section F. No other sections need to be completed on this first page.

 - The second page of this REG 256A form must be completed to meet the requirements for DMV’s disabled veteran benefits.
 In order to complete this page, you will need to obtain a letter specifically for the Disabled Veterans License Plate program (PCGL LTR 112) from a U.S. Department of Veterans Affairs (VA) regional office that states the veteran’s service-connected disabilities.
 The veteran may obtain this letter by visiting a CVSO or a CalVet district office and request the letter be mailed to them.